Make & Create

 Take the time to create art!
 Bring a work in progress or start a new project with all supplies provided by the library.
 No experience necessary!
 For teens in grades 6-12.
 Activities while supplies last.

 Explore the ways that your values and civics influence each other.
 Work together to create a mural that reflects and integrates you and your values with the broad diversity of our community.
 No experience necessary!
 For teens and tweens in grades 4-12.
 Activities while supplies last.
+This program supports By the People: Civic Engagement for All, an FCPL initiative to foster civic knowledge and participation in the Frederick County community.

 Grab an apron and some friends and test your skills in co-op classic Overcooked!This month's recipe is Mochi - learn a bit about this sweat Japanese treat, then shape and flavor your own! *food supplies are limited**Please contact the library for allergen information*